 - Online students will need to contact the Office of Military Affairs to see if their situation meets the criteria for a military withdrawal.

 - Residential students will need to contact the Professional Advisor in the College of Applied Studies and Academic Success.
-Be sure to bring/send a copy of your military deployment orders.

 - (434) 592-4202

 - Demoss Room 1100

 - M-F: 8am-5pm; W: 9am-5pm.